Best MRE Meals

 You would appreciate the good food options of sweet and sour chicken and rice as part of your MRE meals, accompanied by a banana apple or sweet potato grape smoothie.
 Try the cranberry or chocolate crisp challenge bar with seasonings for a snack.

 They only sell about $4 million in MREs.

-It sells below $1 million in MREs.
+Meal Kit Supply sells below $1 million in MREs.
 MRE reviews tell us this is the only company from which to buy your MREs.
 Their meal kits come with a three-course meal consisting of chili, spaghetti, meatballs, beef ravioli with sides like fried rice or potatoes au gratin.

 This meal company differs from others in that they include breakfast with their kits.
 They offer apple maple oatmeal, sausage patties, pop tarts, hash browns and bacon, pound cake, and strawberry banana milkshakes.
-We recommend the beef ravioli, potatoes au gratin, and definitely the hash browns, bacon, and apple maple oatmeal.
+We recommend beef ravioli, potatoes au gratin, and the hash browns, bacon, and apple maple oatmeal.

 7. MRE Star of Sarasota FL

 They sell less than $1 million in military MREs.
 Their menu includes beef, chicken, pork, vegetables, crackers or tortillas, snacks like corn nuts or trail mix, sugar or oatmeal cookies, fruit-flavored drink mix, coffee, condiments, candy, and even hot sauce.

 The meals are packaged securely to ensure the food stays fresh.